crashpro33/MatrixStruct/README.md

 # MatrixStruct C++
-A header file containing function overrides for a matrix using SIMD.
+A header file and cpp file containing function overrides and constructor for a matrix using SIMD.